 On America's Team alongside quarterback Troy Aikman and wide receiver Michael Irvin, Smith won three Super Bowl rings, including a Super Bowl MVP, the 1993 NFL MVP award and earned eight Pro Bowl selections.

-His son, EJ Smith, decided not to attend his dad’s alma mater.
-Instead, he chose to play his college football at Stanford after receiving offers from Florida, Georgia, Ohio State, Texas A&M, LSU, and Michigan, among many others.
-There will come a time when he gets to shine on ESPN and try to break rushing records like his dad did once the COVID-19 outbreak allows it.
+His son, EJ Smith, decided not to attend his dad's alma mater.
+Instead, he chose to play his college football at Stanford after receiving offers from Florida, Georgia, Ohio State, Texas A&M, LSU and Michigan, among many others.
+There will come a time when he gets to shine on ESPN and try to break rushing records like his dad did.

 It will just be tough for him, or anyone, to do what Emmitt Smith did in his first college start ever again.